I Hope You Like This Warrior Themed Yoga Lesson Plan That I Created For My Students

 - The way of the Warrior

-- What challenge would you like to conquer this month?
+- What challenges would you like to conquer this month?

 - What are you a Warrior for (e.g. Barack Obama once said, “I’m a warrior for the middle class.”)

-- What’s your special mission? (e.g. daily yoga practice, get a new job, etc)
+- What’s your special mission? (e.g. daily yoga practice, getting a new job, etc)

 - Unleash the Warrior within

 Give The Benefits

 - Strengthens shoulders, arms and back